vaginessa/dns-wiki/FAQ.md

 <a name="FAQ42"></a>
 ##### (42) How to change the DNS Settings on Android? (optional)

-> On Android <4.4 we can use the command <code>getprop | grep dns</code> to know all the dns properties being used.
+> On Android <4.4 we can use the command <code>getprop | grep dns</code> to know all the DNS properties being used.
 This command requires BusyBox!
 > 'rmnet0’ is the interface name for the 3G connection. net.rmnet0.dns1 and net.rmnet0.dns2 are the properties to be changed to point to OpenDNS server (the settings are still present in CM/AOSP code).
 Since, these properties are changed after the connection is established, net.dns1 and net.dns2 also have to be changed.
 Execute these commands as root user: <code>setprop net.rmnet0.dns1 208.67.222.222.</code> <code>setprop net.rmnet0.dns2 208.67.220.220</code>. <code>setprop net.dns1 208.67.222.222</code>. <code>setprop net.dns2 208.67.220.220</code>.
 > Remember, the settings will be applicable only for the current session!
 You will have to repeat it when you are re-connecting to the network.